DavidGMontenegro/Car-Price-Prediction-System/Readme.md

 MIT License

-Copyright (c) 2024 David García Montenegro
+Copyright (c) 2024 David Garcia Montenegro

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal